Roof for House: Types of Roofing Materials

 • Galvanized – this category includes metal, corrugated, and galvanized steel.
 These materials are rigid and resistant to corrosion.

-• Wooden – larch or oak are used to arranging such a roof, the wood of which has high strength and excellent appearance.
+• Wooden – larch or oak are used to arrange such a roof, the wood of which has high strength and excellent appearance.

-• Aluminum – this roof is used on all types of roofs and is lightweight, durable, and longevity.
+• Aluminum – used on all types of roofs and is lightweight, durable, and longevity.

 Regional climatic conditions are especially important when choosing a roofing material.
 For example, in rainy and windy areas, roofs have a steep slope and a small overhang, and in areas where there is a high level of precipitation in winter, there are common structures with a large overhang and a gentle slope.
 Also, the occurrence of certain roof forms may be affected by the purpose of the building.